 I hold a Bachelor of Fine Arts in sculpture from Michigan State University and a Master of Fine Arts in ceramics from New Mexico State University.
-I have been a studio artist for the 15 years exhibiting nationally, represented by galleries in Santa Fe, Los Angeles, and Denver as well as numerous smaller venues.
-My work is included in several permanent collections including The Archie Bray Foundation in Helena, Montana, The New Mexico State Capitol, The Phoenix International Airport Art Collection, the Albuquerque Museum, The Las Cruces Museum of Fine Arts, The Las Cruces Downtown Plaza, and the Littleton Fine Arts Museum in Colorado.
-I am also an educator and currently teach at the University of Texas, El Paso as a lecturer in the ceramics department.
+I have been a studio artist for the 20 years, exhibiting nationally.
+My work is included in several permanent collections including the campus of Eastern New Mexico University, The Archie Bray Foundation in Helena, Montana, The New Mexico State Capitol, The Phoenix International Airport Art Collection, the Albuquerque Museum, The Las Cruces Museum of Fine Arts, The Las Cruces Downtown Plaza, and the Littleton Fine Arts Museum in Colorado, the campus of Central New Mexico Community College.

 ALL WORKS COPY WRITE © Suzanne Kane.
 All rights reserved.